Chaitya2108/cse15l-lab-reports/labreport1.md

     ```

 * The `cat` command is run from the `/home` directory.
 * When `cat` is run with no input, the terminal freezes and runs infinitely.
 This is because `cat` provides a preview of files and directories, but nothing was given as an argument.
-When
+When I typed something in the terminal while the command was running, the terminal provided an output of the copy of whatever I typed.
 * An error occurs because no input is given, so `cat` cannot provide a preview of any file or directory.